GalaChain/sdk/docs/hackathon-deployment.md

 1. Build and publish your chaincode as a docker image in public repo (for instance DockerHub, GitHub registry or GitLab registry).
 Remember to `docker login` before pushing.

-   Sample for GitLab:
+   Sample for DockerHub (It uses the ttl.sh to make it available for 1 day):

    ````
-   IMG_TAG=registry.gitlab.com/<your-username>/my-gc-chaincode:0.0.1
-   docker buildx build . -t "$IMG_TAG" -o type=image --platform=linux/amd64
+   docker build --push -t ttl.sh/<IMAGE_NAME>:1d .
-   docker push "$IMG_TAG"
    ````

    Provide us the image name (everything before the `:` character of full docker tag).
-In the sample above it is the content of `IMG_TAG` var without `:0.0.1` part.
+In the sample above it is the content of `ttl.sh/<IMAGE_NAME>`.

 2. Provide us your secp **public** key for chaincode admin, and secp **public** keys for all developers.

-You can generate sone with the command:
+   The keys are automatically generated when you initialize the project using `galachain init`, so you can find these keys in `keys/gc-admin-key.pub` and `keys/gc-dev-key.pub`.

+   If you can't find the keys, you can generate them using the following commands:

    ```
    galachain keygen gc-admin-key